init4/gigabyte-z390-ud-thunderbolt-hackintosh/AppleRAID-rebuild.md

 ## (Re)Initialise the replacement drive

-This particular drive still seems to respond to commands and isn't making any weird noises, so I think its still working.
-So I'm just going to re-initialise it and put it back into the volume.
+This particular drive still seems to respond to commands and isn't making any weird noises, so I think its still operational.
+If you run 'diskutil info disk3' you can verify the SMART status.

+So, I'm just going to re-initialise it and put it back into the volume.
 ```
 starscream[/scratch/tmp/current] diskutil eraseDisk HFS+ BLANK /dev/disk3
 Started erase on disk3